tjdolan121/4502Proj/forge/Part1/slide_content.md

 [slide3]
-Data integration:
+Data Integration and Reduction:
+- Filtering attributes not useful for our question
+- Removing redundancy and duplicates (Location and latitude, longitude are redundant)
+- Removing object ID (identifier)
+- Removing derivable data (year can be derived from date, remove year attribute)
+- Reduce attribute by performing correlation analysis (Chi-square test for nominal data)

 - create new boolean attribute identifying crime as violent or non-violent by joining crime transactions 'primary type' (or FBI code?) to data in
 - integrate economic data using ???

+[slide4]
+Data Transformation:
+- Smoothing out outliers when they affect data mining result
+- Aggregating data to reduce processing time and improve visualization
+- Normalizing data for data mining

 ### List of tool(s) you intend to use